Financial Rights Awareness Coalition (FRAC)

 A credit check must be B.O.L.D or underlined, in a font size no less than 10 points.

-• Notice must be easy to see and read, such as bold type, underlined letters, or a large font — never hidden in fine print;
+6. Notice compliant with statutory visibility and formatting requirements Notices must be easy to see and read, such as bold type or underlined letters, in a font size no less then 10 points— never hidden in fine print (s.
+10(6), CRA).

-• If adverse action is taken based on the report (such as being denied credit or charged higher rates), the institution must tell you the source and your right to request details within sixty days;
+7. Notice of adverse action If adverse action is taken based on the report (such as being denied credit or charged higher rates), the institution must tell you the source and your right to request details within sixty days(s.
+10(7), CRA).

 This information should be presented upfront (such as at the time of the application for credit) — not buried in terms and conditions.
-It must also include the name and address of the consumer reporting agency providing the report when requested.
+It must also include the name and address of the consumer reporting agency providing the report when requested(s.
+10(1), CRA).
 Without this, your consent may not be valid under federal and provincial laws.

 R.I.S.K – Reform In Systems & Knowledge